ebagdasa/multimodal_injection/README.md

 # Install

 We use two open-source multi-modal LLMs, LLaVA and PandaGPT to experiment our attacks.
-The following installation instructions are inheirted from the [LLaVA](https://github.com/haotian-liu/LLaVA) and the [PandaGPT](https://github.com/yxuansu/PandaGPT) repository.
+The following installation instructions are inheirted from the [<span style="color: orange;">LLaVA</span>](https://github.com/haotian-liu/LLaVA) and the [<span style="color: green;">PandaGPT</span>](https://github.com/yxuansu/PandaGPT) repository.

 1. Clone this repository and navigate to multimodal injection folder